-We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1 where we planned a 600 watt RV solar system installation.
+We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1.

 Now we will learn about the actual installation of an RV solar system.